AN: All right, Kathey. I figure it's time to stop torturing you by telling you about this story and just POST IT ALREADY!

 His cooking skills have been improving as well.
 Eating out is extremely expensive and people generally don't enjoy sitting next to squirming small children so home cooked meals have actually become something that happens, which is nice.

 Let's just say there is not exactly a super long line of possibilities these days.
-It's not like he has decided to become celibate or anything like that, but he's not the womanizer he once was either.
+It's not like he has decided to become celibate or anything like that, but he's not the same guy he once was either.
 He just doesn't want that for Ben.
-He doesn't think a revolving door of women would be good for him.
-Now, Dean is a big believer of letting your freak flag fly.
-He is and always will be a staunch defender of sex.
-But right now isn't a good time.
+He doesn't think a revolving door of people would be good for him.
+Dean is still a big believer of letting your freak flag fly, he is and always will be a staunch defender of sex, but right now isn't a good time.

-Also, despite their doe eyes and their initial squeals of delight, women do not actually want to spend the evening looking at baby pictures.
-And they get really aggravated when you excuse yourself about a million times to go check with the babysitter, so...
-Knowledge.
+Not to mention, despite their occasional initial squeals of delight, most women do not actually want to spend the evening looking at baby pictures.
+And dudes you hook up with in bars don't exactly love it when you have to excuse yourself about a million times to go check with the babysitter.

 And then he's running straight towards his dad and falling into safe strong arms.